TechnologyGeek12/react-draggable-menu/README.md

 ```

-## Example to open menu item horizontly (by default it show items vertically)
+## Example to open menu item horizontally (by default it show items vertically)

 ```javascript
 import React, { Component } from 'react';